How to Propagate Lavender in 5 Ways

 Step 1: Sow the Seeds

 Moisten the soil in the seed starting tray or pot.
-Lavender seeds germinate best after a cold stratification period of 4 to 6 weeks.
+Lavender seeds may germinate more easily after a cold stratification period of 4 to 6 weeks.
+However, there is some contention as to whether or not this is as effective as it’s touted to be.
+You can try to cold stratify some seeds and simply plant others.
+If you do this, document to ensure you know which method works best for you.
 Place 2-3 seeds per pot or cell and barely cover with soil.

 Step 2: Cover the Tray